siddharth-ag2004/Shell/README.md

 12. Piping is expected to run as a foreground process only(cannot be followed by &).

-13. For activities, only background processes in the T state are considered to be stopped.
+13. For activities, only background processes in the T state are considered to be stopped(Z state processes are considered to be running).

+14. In pastevents the empty string is not dislplayed when pastevents is run, however pastevents execute considers it to be a valid command.

+15. Pastevents execute is not considered to be part of pipe.

+16. For iMan any text enclosed within "<" and ">" is not printed, and the text only from the second "NAME" string is printed.